citp/privacy-policy-historical/d/da/dat/datadirect.com.md

 **Statistics Collected as You Browse Our Web Sites**

-As you browse our Web sites, Progress Software’s Web servers collect information about your visit, not about you personally.
+As you browse our Web sites, Progress Software's Web servers collect information about your visit, not about you personally.
 Via Web server logs, we monitor statistics such as:

   * How many people visit our Web sites.
   * Which pages people visit on our Web sites.